HerianRoy/Pizza-Sales-Analysis/README.md

 # A Project From Maven Analytics: The Maven Pizza Challenge

 ### Facts
-   In this project, I am playing the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
-I have been hired to help the restaurant use data to improve operation.
+   In this project, I played the role of a BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
+I was hired to help the restaurant use data to improve operation.

 _The Dataset_